Oswego-CSC344Spring25/PythonProject/grading_rubic.md

 3.4
 hello
 2.5.7
-Integers that are included in the addresses, prices, and phone numbers.
+Integers that are included in the email addresses, prices, and phone numbers.
 ```
 ## Decimals
 The decimals have a whole number and a fractional part separated by a decimal point.